banool/team_heist_tactics/ui/README.md

 ```

 ## TODO
-- Use protobuf.js for the protobuf types/.
+- Use this for the websockets: https://github.com/giantmachines/redux-websocket